tyler-swanson/Github-Portfolio/README.md

 ## [Model Exploration ](https://github.com/tyler-swanson/EDA-2/blob/main/Modeling.Rmd)
 This project explores predictive modeling using two datasets, application_train and application_test.
 Through feature engineering, new variables ratios are created to enhance model performance.
 The analysis includes training and evaluating multiple models, including as Logistic Regression, Random Forest, and XGBoost, with ROC-AUC used as the primary evaluation metric.
 The workflow involves ensuring feature consistency between datasets, fine-tuning models, and analyzing their performance.
 The exploration concludesusing the best-performing model to make predictions and creating a submission file to receive a Kaggle score.

+# Home Credit Submission Criteria
+### Business Problem and Project Objective
+Home Credit Group faces financial challenges due to loan defaults and struggles to accurately predict who is likely to default.
+The imbalance in the dataset makes it hard to build models that can correctly identify defaulters without rejecting too many eligible applicants.
+This creates inefficiencies and limits Home Credit's ability to offer loans to people who lack traditional credit history.

+The objective of this project is to create a better predictive model to improve the identification of potential defaulters while minimizing false rejections.
+Using methods like upsampling, ensemble modeling, and feature engineering, my goal was to improve accuracy and provide actionable insights.

+### Business Problem Solution
+The solution involves building a supervised machine learning model to enhance Home Credit Group's ability to predict loan repayment outcomes.
+By leveraging advanced analytics techniques, the project will improve the accuracy of the current prediction system and mitigate issues caused by imbalanced datasets.

+### Personal Contribution
+I contributed to this project by cleaning the dataset, addressing missing values, outliers, and inconsistencies, and analyzing patterns in the data.
+I engineered features to boost model performance and applied machine learning models, including logistic regression and random forests, optimizing them through grid search.To handle class imbalance, I used upsampling and cost-sensitive algorithms to improve predictions for minority classes.
+I evaluated models using precision, recall, and F1-scores, ensuring balanced results.

+### Business Value of the Solution
+The solution helps Home Credit better identify reliable borrowers, reducing defaults while increasing loan approvals for underserved clients.
+This improves customer satisfaction, expands revenue, and minimizes financial risks.
+Additionally, it refines loan terms to support borrower success and strengthen Home Credit's reputation.

+### Difficulties Encountered
+The main difficulty was addressing the large class imbalance in the dataset.
+Defaulters were significantly outnumbered by non-defaulters.
+This made it difficult to train models that accurately identified defaulters without misclassifying too many reliable borrowers.
+We used upsampling carefully selected evaluation metrics to overcoming this issue.

+### Project Learnings
+During this project, I learned how to address real-world data challenges like missing values, outliers, and class imbalance while building predictive models.
+I gained experience with feature engineering, applying machine learning models like logistic regression and gradient boosting, and tuning hyperparameters to optimize performance.